tier4/CalibrationTools/docs/tutorials/tag_based_sfm_calibrator.md

 ### Collecting external camera images

-After the calibration sensors have added the detections to the scene, the user must start taking photos with the external camera to cover the scene (and enable scene reconstruction).
+After the calibration sensors have added the detections to the scene, the user must start taking photos with the external camera to cover the scene.

 The user can observe the sample data's external camera images to get a sense of how the scene must be covered while taking photos.
 Here we make a list of good and bad photos that the user must keep in mind.